s0lst1ce/idle-crawler/README.md

 ## Playing

 We will only start building the game for target platforms once it reaches a stable state.
+By then we will also publish it to https://crates.io/.

 ### Getting rust